What Is Molybdenum?

 The amount of molybdenum found in foods depends on both the food type and upon the soil in which the food (or fodder) grows.
 Legumes such as beans, lentils and peas as well as cereals and leafy vegetables are considered good sources of molybdenum.
 Liver is also a good source of molybdenum, but animal products are generally poor sources of the element.
 In general, the typical America diet contains molybdenum levels well above the Recommended Daily Allowance (RDA).

-Although molybdenum does not have a known toxicity level in humans, taking high concentrations of molybdenum supplements may have adverse effects on copper levels by interfering with its absorption.
+Although molybdenum does not have a known toxicity level in humans, taking high concentrations may have adverse effects on copper levels by interfering with its absorption.
 One study found that high levels of dietary molybdenum, up to 1,500 mcg, caused excessive excretion of copper.
 However, another study showed no negative effect of excess molybdenum intake via supplements (up to 1,500 mcg per day) on copper levels in humans.